About Stingray Bay

-Stingray Bay will be located between Helzberg Penguin Plaza and Discovery Barn and will be open year-round.
-During the hotter months of the year, the sides will be opened and overhead fans will keep the exhibit cooled for guests.
+Stingray Bay is located between Helzberg Penguin Plaza and Discovery Barn and open year-round.
+During the hotter months of the year, the sides are opened and overhead fans keep the exhibit cooled for guests.
 When it’s colder, the sides can be closed and the building heated.
 The touch tank itself contains 20,000 gallons of water and built at a height that provides access to everyone.
 The center of the pool is deeper, so animals that choose not to be touched have a place to rest.
 The interior of Stingray Bay also features a mural created by Kansas City Art Institute students.

-One of the exhibit’s most important features will be located behind the scenes.
-A state-of-the-art water filtration system will ensure that the tank’s water stays clean and clear, providing a healthy habitat for its inhabitants.
+One of the exhibit’s most important features is located behind the scenes.
+A state-of-the-art water filtration system ensures that the tank’s water stays clean and clear, providing a healthy habitat for its inhabitants.
 The project cost approximately $3.6 million to complete, funded by private donations and the Zoological District.

 Entrance to Stingray Bay is included with Zoo admission.
 Splash into fun at the Kansas City Zoo!